 What is an internship?

 An internship is a hands-on learning opportunity that allows students, recent graduates, or career changers to gain practical experience in a specific field.
 During an internship, individuals work full- or part-time, typically performing entry-level tasks while also engaging in skill development activities designed to enhance their knowledge and abilities within the industry.
+We have three different internships – a Fall semester internship, a Spring semester internship, and a Summer PIVOT internship.

 Our internships are designed for current college students and recent graduates.
 As a nonprofit, Charlotte Behavioral Health Care greatly values the contributions of our interns, who play a vital role in advancing key initiatives and projects while also supporting staff with a variety of tasks.
 Interns have the opportunity to engage in meaningful work, gain valuable experience in the nonprofit sector, and contribute to transforming the culture surrounding mental health.

-Expected Time Commitment
+Expected Time Commitment for the Summer PIVOT Internship

 - Welcome/orientation week.
 The first week of placement will be five consecutive eight-hour days (8:30 a.m. – 5:00 p.m.) for orientation/training which will take place the second week of the month the internship starts.